Septic maintenance & septic tank maintenance in Waynesboro, GA

 - Keep medications and harsh chemicals out of any drain

-3. Manage daily water use
+3. Septic system maintenance: Manage daily water use

 Every gallon of water that enters your home eventually reaches the septic system.
 Overloading the system with too much water in too short a time pushes incompletely treated water into the field before the tank can do its job.
 Spreading laundry loads across multiple days, fixing leaky faucets and running toilets promptly, and using water-efficient fixtures all help keep the system within its capacity.

-4. Protect the drain field
+4. Septic system maintenance: Protect the drain field

 - Never drive vehicles or park equipment over field lines